Attorney for Creators · Influencers · Digital Entrepreneurs

 Do content creators need an LLC?

 If you are earning consistent income from brand deals, sponsorships, licensing, or platform revenue, an LLC provides liability protection and access to business tax deductions that are unavailable to sole proprietors.
 The $800 California minimum franchise tax is the entry cost.
-For creators earning $50,000 or more annually, the tax and liability benefits typically outweigh the cost.
+Most creators form a single-member LLC with an operating agreement that treats name, image, and likeness as IP contributed to the entity, and add an S-corporation election once net income justifies it.

 What legal documents do content creators need?

-At minimum: an LLC operating agreement if you have one, a form brand deal contract that you control rather than signing the brand's template, a licensing agreement for content you license to others, and a trademark registration for your brand name if you are building something lasting.
-Delina drafts creator-specific documents that address the actual issues in creator contracts , not generic business agreements with your name swapped in.
+At minimum: an LLC operating agreement, a brand deal contract you control rather than the brand’s template, manager and agency agreements with a calibrated commission tail, independent contractor agreements that hold up under California’s AB5 framework, and a trademark registration for your brand name.
+Delina drafts creator-specific documents that address the actual issues in creator contracts, not generic business agreements with your name swapped in.

-What can content creators write off on taxes?
+What can content creators write off on taxes in California?

 Equipment, software, home office space, travel for content creation, production costs, platform fees, education related to your creator business, and professional services including legal and accounting fees.
+California taxes this income at ordinary income rates, so the deduction strategy and entity structure carry real weight.
 The key is that deductions require business intent and documentation.
-Delina advises creators on building a deduction strategy , not just collecting receipts.
+Delina advises creators on building a deduction strategy, not just collecting receipts.

 Ready to run your creator business like a business?

-Brand deal contracts, LLC formation, tax strategy, and trademark registration , Delina advises creators who have real income and want real legal infrastructure.
-Tell us your situation, where you are and what you actually need.
+Brand deal redlines, manager and contractor agreements, LLC and S-corp structure, trademark, and tax strategy.
+Delina advises California creators who have real income and want legal infrastructure that matches it.
+Tell us your situation, your platforms, your income mix, and what you actually need.

 Get Started →